esaulpaugh/headlong/README.md

 * hexadecimal
 * Keccak

-headlong (optionally) depends on gson.
+headlong depends on gson v2.8.7.
 Test suite should take less than one minute to run.
 Test packages require junit.
 Jar size is ~120 KiB.
 Java 8+.

 See the wiki for more, such as TupleTypes, packed encoding (and decoding), and RLP Object Notation: https://github.com/esaulpaugh/headlong/wiki